Rodriguez’s 2 TD runs push No. 22 Kentucky past Miss. State

 Forbes had it read right away and jumped the route for an easy pickoff.
 It was his second pick-six in three games and the fifth of his career, tying an SEC record.

-Levis quickly regrouped to hit Dekel Crowdus with a 50-yard strike, and Rodriguez dragged several defenders with him for the 7-yard TD run that was upheld on review.
+Levis quickly regrouped to hit Dekel Crowdus with a 50-yard strike, and Rodriguez dragged several defenders with him on the next play for the clinching TD run that was upheld on review.

+The All-SEC first team selection has steadily built toward this performance upon returning and seemed unstoppable once he got up to speed.

+”I felt like I was one missed tackle from breaking one,” said Rodriguez, whose total included a 47-yard run. ”On the last touchdown, I thought the offensive line that was pushing me until I saw it was defensive players trying to tackle me.”

 Levis finished 17 of 23 passing for 230 yards to outdo record-breaking MSU counterpart Will Rogers, who was 25 of 37 for 203 and a 1-yard TD to Austin Williams.